 The private sector is filling the gap between law enforcement and technology experts.
 Additionally, private sector entities are taking on a law enforcement role (Holt, 2018).
 Ethical issues arise when you consider that these companies inadvertently access sensitive material on clients' machines with no notice to users (Formosa et al., 2021; Holt, 2018; Stahlberg et al., 2007).

 There is also no doubt that cybercrime units will continue to become more common in the future.
-Presently, however, only larger police agencies have cybercrime units and are equipped to handle cybercrime of any type (Nodeland et al., 2019; Willits & Nowacki, 2016)
+Presently, however, only larger police agencies have cybercrime units and are equipped to handle cybercrime of any type (Nodeland et al., 2019; Willits & Nowacki, 2016).

 Cybercrimes involving database systems are of particular interest to me.
 Database systems make unnecessary, redundant copies of themselves.
 These copies remained persistent on the system for a significant amount of time.
 The problem is that most entities are unaware that their sensitive data is persistent on their databases.
 Forensic tools can find the deleted database commands and information (B. Meshram et al., 2018; Stahlberg et al., 2007).

 Additionally, the primary security vulnerability is IT complacency.
-IT personnel must remain vigilant and motivated to protect the databases due to the rapid advancement in cybercrimes, zero-day vulnerabilities, and AI cybercrime (Holt, 2018; XiaoLing, 2020)
+IT personnel must remain vigilant and motivated to protect the databases due to the rapid advancement in cybercrimes, zero-day vulnerabilities, and AI cybercrime (Holt, 2018; XiaoLing, 2020).

 Although the articles discussed encryption and purposeful hiding of data by malicious actors, they never discussed Steganography.
 I believe this to be a hole in the research.
 In my opinion, Steganography is the future of information hiding in plain sight on organizational systems.